-So that means we then have to go back another generation to find a legitimate male heir.
+So that means we then have to go back to another generation to find a legitimate male heir.
 Ferdinand’s father was Leopold, Prince of Hohenzollern.

-He was married to Infanta Antónia of Portugal was a Portuguese infanta (princess) of the House of Braganza, daughter of Queen Maria II of Portugal and her King consort Ferdinand II of Portugal.
+He was married to Infanta Antónia of Portugal was a Portuguese infanta (princess) of the House of Braganza, daughter of Queen Maria II of Portugal, and her King consort Ferdinand II of Portugal.
 Through her father, she also held the titles of Princess of Saxe-Coburg and Gotha and Duchess of Saxony.